Blaze-3/BLAKE3-gpu/README.md

 - [ ] Rewrite it again, in CUDA C++
 - [ ] Make sure all the tests pass
 - [ ] Optimize it, fix memory bandwidth issues if they exist

+## Development
+The `basic` directory has the reference implementations.
+Complete them first.
+The blake3 paper is also here for reference.